sumanthprabhu3/GradViT/README.md

 - Weights of the new layer are initialized with a normal distribution:
 - Add the Layer to the Model**:

-## References
-This project builds on ideas from the GEARnn paper by Vignesh and Prof. Shanbhag (2024), which presents methods for growing and training robust neural networks on edge devices.

 ---

 ## Contact
-For questions or collaboration, feel free to reach out to the project contributors!
+For questions or collaboration, feel free to reach out to me @prabhu5@illinois.edu!